coin-or/SYMPHONY/README.md

 [ ![Download](https://api.bintray.com/packages/coin-or/download/SYMPHONY/images/download.svg?version=5.6) ](https://bintray.com/coin-or/download/SYMPHONY/5.6)

-Binaries for most platforms are available for download from [Bintray](https://bintray.com/coin-or/download/SYMPHONY)
+Binaries for most platforms are available for download from [Bintray](https://bintray.com/coin-or/download/SYMPHONY).
+Binaries can also be installed on specific platforms, as follows.

  * *Linux*: On Debian, SYMPHONY is available in the package `coinor-symphony` and can be installed with apt.
 On Fedora, SYMPHONY is available in the package `coin-or-SYMPHONY`.
 Pre-compiled binaries are also available on [BinTray](http://bintray.com/coin-or/download/SYMPHONY) and as part of the [COIN-OR Optimization Suite](https://www.coin-or.org/download/binary/OptimizationSuite/).
  * *Windows*: The easiest way to get SYMPHONY on Windows is to download binaries from [BinTray](http://bintray.com/coin-or/download/SYMPHONY) or just use the Windows installer for the [COIN Optimization Suite](http://www.coin-or.org/download/binary/OptimizationSuite), which provides Visual Studio compatible libraries and binaries (these are slightly out of date, however).